SapitoSucio/froggo-guides/docs/script_commands.md

 skill being used: **UNPC_ATKMIN**, **UNPC_ATKMAX**, **UNPC_MATKMIN**, **UNPC_MATKMAX**, **UNPC_STR**,
 **UNPC_AGI**, **UNPC_VIT**, **UNPC_INT**, **UNPC_DEX**, **UNPC_LUK**.

-See 'setunitdata' for more information on usage.
+See `setunitdata` for more information on usage.

 ```cpp
 // Casts Level 10 Heal on the attached player, calculated with